alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 ### We can't backpropagate the error through argmax layer because argmax function is not differentiable.

-To Argmax can be approximated with a differentiable Softmax function, allowing to sample discrete random values in a differentiable way.
+Argmax can be approximated with a differentiable Softmax function, allowing to sample discrete random values in a differentiable way.

 Softmax $$\sigma(x)$$: